Hongjun-Guo/hongjun-guo.github.io/README.md

 ## Publications

+- (with H. Bao) Asymptotic speeds of spreading for the Lotka-Volterra system with strong competition in R^N, submitted.
 - (with K. Wang) Some new bistable transition fronts with changing shape, [arXiv](https://arxiv.org/abs/2404.09237).
 - (with Y. Lyu and Z.C.
 Wang) On Traveling Fronts of Combustion Equations in Spatially Periodic Media, _J.
 Dyn.
 Diff.
 Equations_, to appear.
 - Pushed fronts of monostable reaction-diffusion-advection equations, _J.
 Diff.
 Equations_, 365 (2023), 127-162. ([link](https://doi.org/10.1016/j.jde.2023.01.042))